markus7017/myfiles/shelly/READMEbeta.md

 ## General Notes

-**If you want to use the version released with openHAB 2.5 final** The official distro releases could be installed as usual using PaperUI:Addons:Bindings:Shelly.
-This version works

-**Make sure you updated to the 2.5.1-2 core and 2.5.9 or newer Addon releases.**
-IMPORTANT: Version numbers of openHAB Core and Addons are different.
-Core has a frozen status on 2.5.1-2, whereas monthly updates are provided to the Addons, currently 2.5.11
+**openHAB 2.5.x**: Version 2.5.x of the distribution doesn't receive updates anymore.
+You can continue to use the Shelly binding, but you have to switch to the DEV build.

+**openHAB 3.x**: OH 3.x is fully supported.

+Be ware that there are
+- the release distro package, which includes a stable version of the binding
+- the official SNAPSHOT release / milestone builds, which might include a newer binding version, but will never be as current as the DEV build
+- the DEV build: Latest features and bug fixes (from the myfiles repo)

-If you want to use the SNAPSHOT/DEV build you can **NOT** install it using PaperUI.
+If you want to use the SNAPSHOT/DEV build you can **NOT** install it using the UI.
-Make sure that the release version is not installed: PaperUI:Configuration:Bundles, check that Shelly is not installed, uninstall if so.
+Make sure that the release version is not installed: Check that Shelly is not installed, uninstall if so.

-**You can NOT run the SNAPSHOT on top of the version you install with PaperUI.**
+There is no strict dependency on the OH base version, e.g. you could run binding 3.1-SNAPSNOT on top of openHAB 3.0.1.

+Use device firmware version 1.9.2 or newer - you could use device UI or Shelly Manager to perform and update.

 ## Installing DEV build

-For general information check here: https://www.openhab.org/docs/configuration/addons.html#through-manually-provided-add-ons

-### Download the following files
+Download the following files

 **Californium 2.0 libraries**
 You should skip the following 2 steps if you already have installed the Tradfi binding